-- (a) The final vote on Third Reading or Fourth Reading on any bill or joint resolution, or on the Emergency Section thereof, or the final vote on adoption of a simple or concurrent resolution, may be reconsidered only if a Member serves notice immediately after such final vote is taken, prior to the consideration of any other business, of said Member's intention to present a motion to reconsider such action, and the Presiding Officer shall afford any Member such opportunity prior to proceeding to consideration of any other business.
-The motion to reconsider a final vote shall not be presented or considered on the same day that such final vote was taken, except by suspension of this section, or as provided in subsection (d) or (e) of this section.
-Only one (1) reconsideration of the final vote on a bill, resolution or Emergency Section shall be allowed. - (b) For adoption, a motion to reconsider the final vote on a bill, resolution, or Emergency Section must receive a majority of those elected to and constituting the House; provided, however, if such motion to reconsider is not presented and considered within three (3) legislative days after the day on which notice is served, the motion to reconsider shall be considered as having failed of adoption. - (c) Except for the last day of the reconsideration period, the motion to reconsider may be presented only by the Member who served notice, or by another Member with said Member's consent.
-On the last day of the reconsideration period, any Member may present such motion for consideration. - (d) During the last three (3) days of consideration of bills or joint resolutions pursuant to the time period specified for Third Reading and final passage for House and Senate measures, all motions to reconsider a vote on a bill or joint resolution shall be disposed of before the close of business on the last day of the time period specified for Third Reading and final passage for House and Senate measures. - (e) During the two (2) days prior to the last day of a session, all motions to reconsider a vote on a bill, resolution, or emergency section shall be disposed of before the close of business on the same day that notice was served.
-On the last day of each session no notice of intention to move to reconsider the final vote on a bill, resolution, or Emergency Section shall be recognized, but any Member may, immediately after a final vote is taken and prior to the consideration of any other business, move to reconsider such final vote, in which event, the motion shall be considered immediately.
+- (a) The final vote on Third Reading or Fourth Reading on any bill or joint resolution, or on the Emergency Section thereof, or the final vote on adoption of a simple or concurrent resolution, may be reconsidered only if a member serves notice immediately after such final vote is taken prior to the consideration of any other business, of said Member's intention to present a motion to reconsider such action, and the Presiding Officer shall afford any Member such opportunity prior to proceeding to consideration of any other business. - (b) Unless presented and considered within three (3) legislative days, including the day upon which notice is served, a motion to reconsider shall be considered as having failed of adoption.

+- (c) A motion to reconsider may be offered immediately or upon the same day the final vote is taken by the member who served notice, or by another member with said member's consent.
+On the last day of the reconsideration period, any member may seek recognition for a motion to reconsider. - (d) Motions to reconsider shall be disposed of before the close of business on the last day of the time period specified for Third Reading and final passage for House and Senate measures. - (e) On the last day of the time period specified for Third Reading and final passage for House and Senate measures, a motion to reconsider, lodged either upon that same day or upon the two (2) prior legislative days, may be offered by any member upon being recognized for such motion by the presiding officer. - (f) On the last day of a session, no motion to reconsider shall be recognized except immediately after a final vote is taken and prior to the consideration of any other business.
+A member may move to reconsider which motion shall be taken up immediately. - (g) For adoption, a motion to reconsider must receive a majority vote of those elected to and constituting the House.
+Only one (1) reconsideration of the final vote on a bill, resolution or Emergency Section shall be allowed.
+Except as otherwise specifically provided in Section 8.13 of these Rules, no question shall be subject to reconsideration in the House.

+9.11 - Measures Vetoed By The Governor

-- (f) Except as otherwise specifically provided in these Rules, no question shall be subject to reconsideration in the House. - 9.11 Reconsideration of Measures Returned by Executive Veto - (a) When a bill or joint resolution is returned to the House because of a veto by the Governor, a motion to vote to override the veto shall be in order at any time. - (b) A motion to vote to override a veto by the Governor is debatable.
-Such debate shall be limited to thirty (30) minutes, equally divided between the proponents and opponents of the question, provided that no Member may speak for more than ten (10) minutes.
+- (a) When a bill or joint resolution is returned to the House because of a veto by the Governor, a motion to vote to override the veto shall be in order at any time. - (b) A motion to vote to override a veto by the Governor is debatable.
+Such debate shall be limited to thirty (30) minutes, equally divided between the proponents and opponents of the question, provided that no member may speak for more than ten (10) minutes. - (c) Prior to consideration of a motion to override the Governor's veto, if the returned bill or joint resolution was accompanied by a message of explanation, such message shall be published to the House of Representatives as determined by the presiding officer.